zio/izumi-reflect/README.md

 1. Checking of bounds for type parameters may produce unexpected results because of a [problematic behavior](https://github.com/scala/bug/issues/11673) of Scala 2.13 compiler,
 2. Recursive type bounds (F-bounded types) are not preserved and may produce false positives,
-3. Existential types, both written with wildcards and `forSome`, are not supported and may produce unexpected results.
+3. Existential types, both written with wildcards and `forSome` may produce unexpected results, the support is limited,
 4. Path-Dependent Types are based on variable names and may cause unexpected results when variables with different names have the same type or vice-versa (vs. Scala compiler)
 5. At the moment Scala 3 port does not support Path-Dependent Types, and Structural Refinements.
 This will be fixed in the future.